HOME

 The intrepid traveler should try this Philippine nectar. . . someplace upscale in Manila, where it is making appearances in high-end bar menus as a mixed drink, martini, or laced with guava juice or passion fruit.
 Or in the hinterlands, minus the ritual and pulutan sharing.

 Unfortunately, although commercially bottled lambanog has gained inroads in the urban-suburban and export markets with their preppy packaging, colorfully labeled and fancifully shaped bottles, most are a far cry from the all-natural original.
-One that passes muster is the lambanog produced by Mallari Distillery (insert), albeit, a little expensive.
+One that passes muster is the lambanog produced by Mallari Distillery, albeit, a little expensive.

 Lambanog peddled in stalls along the provincial roadside is always suspect for extenders and chemical additives, and the further away from the Quezon-Batangas area, the more likely it is diluted and adulterated.
+In fact, I have never seen a roadside-purchased lambanog pass the "Sapan Wood Test."
 Unless severely budget-constrained or desperate to be soused, roadside lambanog is not worth a try.

-For true 80-95-proof 100% natural lambanog, it's best to search out a trustworthy source or an on-site collection and distillery in the coconut hinterland.
+For true 80-95-proof 100% natural lambanog, it's best to search out a trustworthy source or purchase on-site from one of the distilleries scattered in the coconut hinterlands.

 Better still. . . pass by the White House in Pulang Lupa for a jiggerful swig of "certified" pure nectar lambanog, 90-95 proof, 100% natural.